shd8/advertisements/README.md

 4. npm start
 5. You should see Server started at port: 4040.
 Don't close this terminal

+Additional notes: Note that at Dashboard and AdDetail components, an intented delay of 1 second while fetching the data was added in order to simulate real Database delay behavior.

 ### Raise the frontend
 1. cd frontend
 2. npm install